 Ok, you’re good to go.

-NOTE: Spring is open now inside Somerset House for lunch and dinner (with a break), every day except Sunday.
+NOTE: Spring is open daily for lunch and dinner.
 You can reserve a table online HERE.

 Spring | Somerset House, Lancaster Place, London, WC2R 1LA